-Personnel - The BPP staff consists of five staff appraisers, a BPP manager, and support staff.
+Personnel - The BPP staff consists of a director, 6 staff appraisers and support staff.

 Data - A common set of data characteristics for each account in the District are collected by appraisers in the field, by phone, and other pertinent sources and are entered into PACS by both the appraiser and support staff.
 These assigned property characteristics are used to assist the appraisal staff in determining market value.